sheikhecetufail/ML-Project/README.md

 ## Model :
 Logistic Regression model is trained using given dataset.

+## Hyper-parameter tuning :
+Hyperparameters tuned are - No. of Iterations and Regularization Constant.

 ## Conclusion :
 Check the report above for results.